 Throughout the programme, we will closely monitor and support your progress.
 You will be assigned an Academic Tutor in university who will regularly meet with you to review your progress.
 In school you will also be supported by a Training Mentor who will support and review your progress in understanding and learning the ITE curriculum.

 As a Bath Spa Teacher, you will be supported to develop professional behaviours, emotional resilience and encouraged to think critically about research, international initiatives and classroom practice.
 By the end of the programme you will become creative practitioners, critical thinkers, collaborative colleagues and professional teachers who care for and nurture the learners they teach.

 We regularly seek and respond to feedback from our trainees and schools to continually improve the programme and ensure your professional needs are met.

-If you wish to apply for the part-time route please contact firstname.lastname@example.org.
+If you wish to apply, please contact firstname.lastname@example.org.